fetep/pencil/docs/webapp.md

 See [here](https://developer.mozilla.org/en-US/docs/Apps/Manifest) for details on app manifests.
-Bear in mind that if you use a different icon than the stock it will need to be put somewhere in /static at the pencil root, otherwise pencil won't serve it.
+Bear in mind that if you use a different icon than the stock it will need to be put somewhere in /static at the Pencil root, otherwise Pencil won't serve it.
 This could be fixed by traversing the manifest beforehand for a regular filesystem path and adding a route to serve it, but is currently unsupported.

-Also to note: pencil configuration is in yaml, while manifests are served as json.
+Also to note: Pencil configuration is in YAML, while manifests are served as json.
 Keep that in mind when writing your manifest (though the manifest above is perfectly valid json as well).